emilianvrd/Maneuvers/Fantasy maneuvers/Backgrounds.md

 ## Barkeep
 You have five specialties: hefting barrels, drinking, polishing steins, drinking, and drinking.
 You worked in a bar, where you learned how to hold your liquor and rowdily socialize.

 Choose two ability boosts.
-One must be to Constitution or Charisma, and one is a free ability boost.
+One must be to Might or Charisma, and one is a free ability boost.

 You're proficient in the Diplomacy skill, the Alcohol lore skill, and four Skills of your choice.
 You gain the Prestidigation Talent and two other Talents of your choice.